LittleTealeaf/littletealeaf.github.io/README.md

 Or maybe not...

 First, see if I can figure out a way to read a markdown with the tags infront like using frontmatter Second, see if I can

+/*
+maybe converting to full javascript wouldn't be a bad idea */

 ## Project Layout